catalyst-cloud/catalystcloud-docs/source/block-storage/block-storage-bp.rst

 Best practice for maximising disk performance
 *********************************************

-If you want a volume that is performant in terms of it's IO access then ensure that the volume is created using one of the NVMe storage tiers.
+When you are running workloads where I/O speed and consistency matter you will probably want a volume that is performant in terms of it's IO access.
+To ensure that this is the case the target volume should be created using one of the NVMe storage tiers.
 There are three options available depending on the level of IOPS cap you require.

 It is also important to note that block storage volumes are are **thin provisioned** ( also known as **sparse volumes** ).
 This means that the